 Maintaining good hygiene is the first step in the natural treatment of Jock Itch.
 Keep the groin area scrupulously clean and dry; use an antifungal/antibacterial soap and scrub the area clean.

 Do not wear sweaty clothes; change them as soon as you feel the sweat.
 Use antifungal powders available over the counter, if necessary, but wash off at the first signs of sweat.

 Soak yourself in a tub of bearably hot water to which a good amount of common salt has been added.

 This will ensure that the blisters dry out by removing the liquid from them.
 Pat yourself absolutely dry.

-Make a paste of a few cloves of garlic in olive oil, and apply this paste over the affected areas.
+Make a paste of a few cloves of garlic in olive oil, and apply it over the affected areas.
 The antifungal properties of garlic will help to clear all signs of the itch.

-Applying garlic paste and honey alternately over the affected area also helps as does including more garlic in your diet.
+Applying garlic paste and honey alternately over the affected area also helps, including more garlic in your diet.